gosub-io/poc-pipeline/README.md

 The painting generates commands that are needed to render pixels onto the tiles.
 However, it does not execute this painting.
 It merely generates the commands.

-The reastering phase will get the tiles and the paint commands and execute the painting per tile into textures.
+The rastering phase will get the tiles and the paint commands and execute the painting per tile into textures.

 The final step is compositing.
 Here we combine the visible tiles in the layers onto the screen.
 When we have CSS animations like transitions, we do not need to repaint the tiles, but merely update the position of the tiles (or their opacity).
 The compositing will take care of this and returns